NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we compare the proposed \ourapproach{} system to other systems that have published results on BEIR.
+We compare \ourapproach{} to other systems that have published results on BEIR.
 To compare with some sparse systems that have not been evaluated on BEIR datasets, we also make of use the MS-MARCO passage ranking task.
 We focus on answering the following questions: